11 Jun Little Known Secret for Teens Getting Their Ohio Drivers License

 It is REQUIRED in the state that teens take a 24 hour driver’s ed course.
 The state made a little accommodation for this in their laws in that at 15 years 5 months teens can sign up for 24 hr online driver education courses that meet that requirement.
 You probably already see where this is going knowing that.

-We all get the Driver’s Handbook and study it from front to back so we can pass the Temps test.
+Why does that matter?
+Because We all get the Driver’s Handbook and study it from front to back so we can pass the Temps test.
 Then teens get their Temps and sign up for a 24 hour driver’s Ed Course because it’s required.
 In that course, when they are in it for 2 hours, they get what is called an “Enrollment certificate” so they can sign up at a local driving school for their 8 hours of behind the wheel driver training.
 Many do double duty going through the 24 hour course while also booking and doing the in-car training.

 Guess what that 24 hour driver’s Ed course covers?
 All the material in the driver’s handbook.
 So a student can save themselves a lot of hours of studying that handbook by just taking the 24 hour course FIRST.
 Sign up at 15 years 5 months and do the 24 hour course.
 Then, just scan the handbook as studying aid prior to taking the exam at 16 years 6 months.
 This provides the student a structured and organized way to ingest the content over a month.
 Plus, the security of knowing they have gone through the book itself.
 Not everyone is good at just picking up that handbook and studying away.

-They can have the 24 hour driver education requirement met before they even take the Temps test.
+So they can have the 24 hour driver education requirement met before they even take the Temps test.
 It takes about 2 – 3 weeks for the average person to get through the course depending on how much time they dedicate to it.
 Then, they go to the local driving school to sign up and they have completed the 24 hour course, which the driving school will love.
 They book the 8 hours of in-car training and complete the 50 hours of driving practice.
 Students need to then have their Temps for six months before making their appointment for the in-car test.

-Given that, here is what I recommend.
+So given that, here is what I recommend.

-- At 15 years 5 months sign up for the online 24hr Driver Education course and complete it over the next 3 weeks (Don’t completely ignore the Ohio Driver’s Handbook, use it as a test prep tool the last 2 weeks before the test.)
+- At 15 years 5 months sign up for the online 24hr Driver Education course and complete it over the next 3 weeks

 - At 15 years 6 months take your Temps test.